caerbannogwhite/cables-routing-optimization/README.md

 # Wind Farm Cables Routing Optimization

-We developed this project for the *Operational Research 2* course.

 The software consists of a solver for finding a minimum cost interconnection between all the turbines of a given wind farm, respecting the specific design constraints.

 This project implements several approaches that work with the **Mixed-Integer Linear Programming** (MILP) solver CPLEX.